On this page

 - Over-representation of assets – If an asset becomes overvalued, it carries more weight in the index, but the index manager must still hold the asset.

 - No control over the holdings – Indexing requires the manager to hold certain assets to replicate the index, so you have no control over which assets your index manager buys.

 - Inability to duplicate some strategies – Indexing is limited to well-established investment styles and sectors.
 Index funds cannot replicate every investment strategy or style used by active managers.

 - No potential for higher returns – Index funds cannot outdo the market the way an actively managed fund can, as their job is to replicate – not exceed – the market’s performance.
 Active management offers the possibility of higher returns.

 How do super funds use indexing strategies?

-Indexing is based on the theory that trying to consistently pick investments that will achieve higher returns than the market is impossible.
-Instead, indexing aims to deliver the same investment return as the benchmark – without the high cost of active management.
+Indexing is based on the theory that trying to consistently pick investments that will achieve higher returns than the market is near impossible.
+Instead, indexing aims to deliver the same investment return as the benchmark for a particular market – without paying the high cost of actively managing investment assets.